GingerGraham/KnowledgeBase/KnowledgeBase/Networking/PiHole-Conditional-Forwarding.md

 # Custom Forwarding on Pi-Hole

+How to configure custom forwarding on Pi-Hole

-By default, as of FTL 5.8.1, Pi-Hole has limited support for Conditional Forwarding.
+By default, as of FTL 5.8.1, Pi-Hole has limited support for Conditional Forwarding in the web UI.
 This limitation of only being able to add one conditional forward can restrict more advanced use where specific domains may need to be forwarded to other domain DNS servers, such as VPN to corporate resources.

 ## Custom DNS Configuration